smart-data-models/dataModel.UrbanMobility/PublicTransportRoute/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`:   - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `routeCode`: ID or code of the route (e.g. ‘HT5200104000’)  - `routeColor`: Color assigned to route in text  - `routeSegments`: Segments of this route defined by their name and stops.  - `routeTextColor`: Color assigned to route in hexadecimal  - `schedule`: Working hours of this route  - `seeAlso`: list of uri pointing to additional resources about the item  - `shortRouteCode`: Shorter form of the ID/code of the route (e.g. ‘5200104000’’)  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `routeCode`: ID or code of the route (e.g. ‘HT5200104000’)  - `routeColor`: Color assigned to route in text  - `routeSegments`: Segments of this route defined by their name and stops.  - `routeTextColor`: Color assigned to route in hexadecimal  - `schedule`: Working hours of this route  - `seeAlso`: list of uri pointing to additional resources about the item  - `shortRouteCode`: Shorter form of the ID/code of the route (e.g. ‘5200104000’’)  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `transportationType`: Types of public transport using this stop as defined in (https://developers.google.com/transit/gtfs/reference/#routestxt).
 Enum:'0, 1, 2, 3, 4, 5, 6, 7'  - `type`: NGSI Entity type.
 It has to be PublicTransportRoute
 Required properties
 - `id`  - `transportationType`  - `type`
 Generic model for public transport route.
 It adopts some GTFS definitions, but it does not need to be linked to additional GTFS data.
 A route is a journey, offered by one public transport service, that goes through a set of stops.